5 Steps for Tackling Difficult Conversations

 Tough challenges aren’t going away.
 But they are often very difficult to talk about — leaving us anxious, unsure, frustrated, or angry.

 What can be done?
-Doug Stone, co-author of Difficult Conversations: How to Discuss What Matters Most, says that in order to deal effectively with awkward, tense, or challenging conversations, we first need to understand the common mistakes we make — and then take 5 steps for tackling tough conversations.
+In order to deal effectively with awkward, tense, or challenging conversations, we first need to understand the common mistakes we make — and then take steps to tackle the difficult conversation.

-- We assume we know all we need to know to understand and explain a situation.
+- We assume we already know all we need to know to understand and explain a situation.

 - We hide our feelings — or let them loose in ways we later regret.